jiange91/lm_compiler/cognify/llm/README.md

 ### Structured Output

-When working with `cognify.StructuredModel`, you must provide a schema that will be used to format the response.
+When working with `cognify.StructuredModel`, you must provide a Pydantic `BaseModel` as the schema that will be used to format the response.
 ```python
 import cognify
 from pydantic import BaseModel